Pop Culture Madness!

 The 1980 comedy Airplane! is largely based on the 1957 drama Zero Hour!
 It follows the same plot, uses the same character name for the hero passenger, and parodies numerous scenes using the same dialog word for word.

-The first rap single to reach #1 in the US was Ice Ice Baby in 1990.
-The first rap single to reach #1 in Canada was Rapper's Delight in 1980.
+Ice Ice Baby was the first rap single to reach #1 in the US in 1990.
+The first rap single to reach #1 in Canada was Rapper’s Delight in 1980.

-After being convicted of second-degree murder in 1911, 17 year old Geidel served 68 years and 245 days in the New York prison system.
-He was released on May 7, 1980, at the age of 86.
+After being convicted of second-degree murder in 1911, 17-year-old Geidel served 68 years and 245 days in the New York prison system.
+He was released on May 7, 1980, at 86.
 Granted parole in 1974, at 80, he did not want to leave prison.
 He died at 93 in a nursing home.

-Gloria Gaynor won the Grammy for Best Disco Recording at the 22nd awards in 1980 (for 1979 songs), then the category was discontinued.
+Gloria Gaynor won the Grammy for Best Disco Recording at the 22nd awards in 1980 (for 1979 songs), then discontinued the category.

 James Earl Jones declined to have his name appear on the credits of both Star Wars: Episode IV - A New Hope (1977) and Star Wars: Episode V - The Empire Strikes Back (1980), claiming that he felt his contribution wasn't significant enough to warrant a credit.